Follow This Old House online:

 Our Review

-First American Home Warranty has some drawbacks regarding its HVAC coverage.
-The Starter Plan only covers heating, so you must add a central air add-on or upgrade to a pricier plan for AC protection.
+However, First American Home Warranty has some drawbacks regarding its HVAC coverage.
+The Starter Plan only covers heating, so you must add the central air conditioner add-on or upgrade to a pricier plan for this protection.
 Other companies we’ve reviewed include both heating and cooling in their basic plans.
-However, First American Home Warranty offers coverage for window AC units, registers, and grills if you choose the Premium Plan.
+Also, like American Home Shield, First American Home Warranty caps geothermal system coverage at $1,500 per claim.

 Plan Details and Cost